-A: A special form requested by a tribal scholarship organization that provides details of a student's current financial aid status, awards, and unmet need.
+A: A Financial Needs Analysis (FNA) is a special form requested by a tribal scholarship organization that provides details of a student's current financial aid status, awards, and unmet need.
 FNAs are processed by the UNM Financial Aid Office.

 Click here for details about how to request a Financial Needs Analysis (FNA).

 A: A Degree Plan Checklist is useful to review the courses and requirements remaining until graduation.
 Many scholarships organizations require a Degree Plan Checklist to ensure that you are making progress toward your selected degree.

 Click here for details about how to complete a Degree Plan Checklist and to schedule an appointment with an AISS Advisor.

 A: The AISS Weekly Announcements are an information communications alert that includes registration/academic deadlines, current scholarship opportunities, job announcements, volunteer experiences, campus activities, and AISS social & cultural programming information.
 The message is sent out to members every Monday throughout the academic year.

 A: You will automatically be added to the Weekly Announcements membership when you complete a Connect With Us form http://aiss.unm.edu/connect-with-us/index.html.

 A: To check the status of your Financial Aid:

 - Login to my.unm.edu with your UNM NetID and password.